kapnull/massenum/README.md

   <img src="assets/massenumlogo.png" alt="massenum logo" width="350"/>
 </h1>

 A recon tool designed for pentesters working with large domain or IP scopes.
-It automates resolution, HTTP probing, subdomain enumeration with **scope-based filtering**, port scanning, tech fingerprinting, and screenshotting for up to hundreds of targets.
+It automates resolution, HTTP probing, subdomain enumeration with scope-based filtering, port scanning, tech fingerprinting, and screenshotting for up to hundreds of targets.

 ## Key Features